Latest Headlines from Nourish | The Nourish Mission

 What's happened

-Recent data shows that the job market for new graduates is becoming more challenging, with longer searches and shifting role types.
-Employers value practical skills, adaptability, and responsiveness, while education systems are urged to include more real-world training to meet these needs.
-Today’s landscape demands new strategies for success.
+Recent articles highlight that new graduates are encountering a difficult job market driven by AI and shifting employer expectations.
+While job opportunities are still available, searches are longer, and employers value practical skills, adaptability, and responsiveness.
+Education systems are urged to include more real-world training to meet these needs.
+Today's landscape demands new strategies for success.

 What's behind the headline?